JeffreyRiggle/sona-client/README.md

 ## Getting Started
 ### Prerequisists
-Nodejs and npm should be installed.
+Nodejs and npm should be installed. [https://github.com/JeffreyRiggle/sona-server](Sona server) needs to be running.

 ### Building
 * download dependencies `npm install`